Coop-de-gra/Sandbox/The Last Algorithms Course You'll Need/Notes.md

 * first iteration will always produce the largest item in the last spot
 * can be implemented in 2 for loops, 1 if statement, and 3 lines of code
+* dont forget to create a temp variable for spot switching

+## Data Structures

+### Linked List

+* list of containered items